adanielnoel/Bacpac/README.md

 # BacPac
 This repository contains the code for the project: "BacPac", which we developed in HackDelft 2018.
 The purpose of the app is to cut costs for backpackers.
 The aim of the app is to recommend a path, given a travel time and budget from the user.
+At the same time, the app connects together people on the same itinerary.

 ## Description